minghsu0107/tqlite/README.md

 ## Data API
 tqlite exposes data by a rich HTTP API, allowing full control over nodes to query from or write to.
 ## In-memory store
-To maximize the performance, tqlite runs SQLite [in-memory](https://www.sqlite.org/inmemorydb.html) by default, meaning that there is no SQLite file created on disk.
-The data durability is guaranteed by the journal committed by Raft, so the in-memory store is able to be recreated on start-up.
+To enhance the performance, tqlite runs SQLite [in-memory](https://www.sqlite.org/inmemorydb.html) by default, meaning that there is no actual file created on disk.
+The data durability is guaranteed by the journal committed by Raft, so the database is able to be recreated in the memory on restart.
 However, you could still enable the disk mode by adding flag `-on-disk` to `tqlited`.